infracost/docs/docs/integrations/github_app.md

 The [Infracost GitHub App](https://github.com/marketplace/infracost) is verified by GitHub, and installed in thousands of GitHub orgs.

-The app needs *read access to code repos* so it can run the CLI against them, and *write access to pull requests* so it can post a comment with policy issues and cost estimates.
+The app needs *read access to code repos* so it can run the CLI against them, and *write access to pull requests* so it can post a comment with any cost estimates, tagging, and FinOps policy issues.
 You can select the repos you would like to give access to the App.

 <details>
   <summary>Details of required permissions</summary>